 Learn more about export opportunities for our forestry sector.

-With few reserves of its own, South Korea relies on imported energy, metals and other mining commodities.
-All of South Korea’s petroleum, bituminous coal, uranium and copper are imported, along with 99 per cent of iron.
-British Columbia already enjoys strong sales to South Korea and anticipates increased growth as the economy continues to expand.
+With few reserves of its own, South Korea relies on imported energy, metals and other mineral commodities.
+All of South Korea’s petroleum, bituminous coal, uranium and copper are imported, along with 99%of iron.
+The country is the world’s third and fourth largest importer of metallurgical coal and copper, respectively and B,C. enjoys strong sales to South Korea of these commodities.
+As well, South Korean metal firms have established operations in the province, a testament to British Columbia’s reputation as a stable and preferred supplier, which helps to ensure B.C. is positioned for increased exports to South Korea as the country’s economy continues to expand.

 Learn more about export opportunities for our mining sector.